-Adolescents, young adults, college students, adults, and older adults, couples and families
+Adolescents, young adults, college students, adults, and older adults, and families

 Based upon my clients’ goals and concerns, I tailor my work with them, using the psychotherapy techniques I think will be most effective.
 Most often I use techniques from solution-focused brief therapy (SFBT), Cognitive-Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), motivational interviewing and mindfulness.
 I view my clients holistically and often include discussions about nutrition, exercise, sleep, and spirituality in my practice.